Fark-A-Nark/IT-Automation-Scripts/DataBackup/USB_User_Data_Backup_&_Transfer/README.txt

 - If manually backing up the entire user folder, store it in:
   `E:\Backups\Backups_Manual`
 - A restore script can be created to automate copying data to the new machine.
+- It is intended to some day write a "put back" script for added the backed up data to the new machine.

 ---